daleao/sdv/Modules/Combat/README.md

 ### Weapon Forges

-If the player's currently held weapon contains forged gemstones, resonating chords from equipped Infinity Bands will also amplify all gemstone forges matching the chord's root note.
+If the player's currently held weapon contains forged gemstones, all resonant chords from equipped Infinity Bands will also amplify those gemstone forges which match the chord's root note.
 Note that forged gemstones do not form chords themselves nor share any of the same resonance and dissonance mechanics from Infinity Bands described above.

 <br>